ItsNotAlexy/SEB-Bypass/README.md

 # LICENSE
-This Repository is under the MIT License. &copy;
+This Repository is under the MIT License and a Property of RTC. &copy;